 The engineers at Cleveland have added 3 different types of grooves to the CBX 2 wedges to help you do just that.
 Tour Zip Grooves cut through grass and debris, helping you produce spin from the rough and/or the sand.

 Centered Rotex Milling adds friction between grooves for even more stopping power.

 And finally, the Cleveland CBX 2 wedges include Laser Milling which adds more roughness to the face and even more spin.

 As you can see, Cleveland has engineered a technologically advanced set of wedges that combine forgiveness with extreme performance and spin control.

 Features and Tech Specs

-The Cleveland CBX 2 wedge is offered in 8 different lofts, providing you with options to fit your specific golf game.
+The Cleveland CBX 2 wedge is offered in 8 different loft, providing you with bounce options to fit your specific golf game.